XDynames/XDynames.github.io/_posts/2019-01-08-demensionality-reduction.md

 ## Advantages and Disadvantages

-A summary of the techniques features are shown in the table bwlow.
+A summary of the techniques features are shown in the table below.
 Of the methods examined only one uses class labels to inform the embedding.
 For this reason if labelled data is available LDA or kLDA should be used to reduced the spaces dimensionality.
 Where different kernels and parameters can be used to